-How fast can you mix 24 different colors using only red, yellow, and blue water?
-Experiment by adding droplets of primary color to the 24 tiny mixing cups and create an amazing splash of rainbow colors.
-You're on your way to becoming a color mixologist.
-This activity is great for children 4 and up.
+How quickly can you create 24 different colors using only red, yellow and blue water?
+Experiment by adding droplets of these primary colors to the 24 tiny mixing cups and to make a splash.
+Learn how to combine colors to make an entire rainbow by following the instructions included in this vibrant activity.
+Once complete, you’ll be well on your way to becoming a color mixologist.
+This activity is great for children ages 4 and up.

-- Open the package of coloring tablets and place a different colored tablet in each cup.
-You only need one tablet per cup.
+Open the package of coloring tablets and place a different colored tablet in each cup.
+You should only need one tablet per cup for a vibrant color.

-- Find the three pipettes - plastic eye-droppers of sorts.
-Dip the end of the pipette into the colored water, squeeze the bulb to push the air out, and release your squeeze to draw up some liquid.
-It's really very simple but may take a little practice and coaching for the younger scientists.
+Make sure the pipettes are clean and don’t have any old color in them.
+Dip the end of the pipette into the colored water you made in Step 2 and squeeze the bulb to push the air out.
+Release the bulb to draw up some liquid.
+This is a simple step, but younger scientists may need a little practice and coaching.

-- Pick one of the 24 little wells and add a little squirt of blue liquid followed by some yellow.
-Voila!
-You made green!
-Don’t stop there.
-Keep mixing colors... a few drops of this and that to make as many different colors as possible.
+Pick one of the 24 wells in the tray and add a squirt of blue liquid followed by some yellow to make green.
+Don’t stop there — keep mixing colors to make as many as possible.

-- Carefully pick up the Mini-Mixing Tray and hold it up to the light to gaze at the rainbow of colors you’ve created.
+Carefully pick up the Mixing Tray and hold it up to the light to gaze at the rainbow of colors you’ve created.

-Tips for the Adult Helper - Allow the students to make their own discoveries.
-After showing them how to properly squeeze the pipette and squirt the liquid into one of the containers, step back and allow them to explore on their own.
-There’s nothing better than to hear excited kids sharing their discoveries with one another.
-"Hey, I made purple!
-Try mixing red and yellow... that's cool!
-Look!
-I made four kinds of blue!"
+Tips for the Adult Helper: Allow the students to make their own discoveries.
+After showing them how to squeeze the pipette and squirt liquid into one of the wells, step back and allow them to explore on their own.
+There’s nothing better than hearing excited kids sharing their discoveries with one another.
+If younger scientists get frustrated, you can help by making gentle suggestions.

-Make Colored Jelly Crystals - Here's Steve Spangler's twist on this classic color-mixing activity.
-When all 24 holes are filled, add one or two Superabsorbent Crystals to each of the colors.
-Superabsorbent Crystals are non-toxic, rock-like crystals that absorb water... lots of water!
-Place the lid on the tray and set your experiment aside for about an hour in order for the crystals to grow.
-The crystals are made out of a superabsorbent material that will absorb all of the water (or at least most of it).
-You know the experiment is completed when the colored water has changed into big, plump, beautiful, jelly-like rainbow crystals.
+Make Colored Jelly Crystals: You can extend the learning with older kids by making colored Water Jelly Crystals.
+When all 24 holes are filled, add one or two of these superabsorbent crystals to each of the colors.
+Water Jelly Crystals are non-toxic, rock-like crystals that absorb lots of water.
+Place the lid on the tray and set your experiment aside for about an hour, letting the crystals absorb all of the colorful water, or at least most of it.
+You’ll know the experiment is completed when the colored water has transformed into a rainbow of big, plump, jelly-like crystals.